tristanic/isolde/isolde/docs/source/tutorials/alphafold/reference_model/af2_reference.rst

 __ cxcmd:sel\ #1\/A:367-378

-\... dial up "-1" in the register shifter, then click its button.
+\... dial up the desired shift in the register shifter, then click its button.
 When it's done (it should only take a few seconds), click its red 'X' to release the position restraints.
 While Arg375 might still need a little manual help, the rest should just fall into place.
-Take a little time to clean up the surroundings *(hint:
-Ile351 should really point into the core)*, and when you're ready click the green STOP button to stop the simulation and commit the results.
+Take a little time to clean up the surroundings *(hint: Ile351 should really point into the core)*, and when you're ready click the green STOP button to stop the simulation and commit the results.

 If you're on the "Problem Zones" tab when you stop the simulation the table will automatically update; otherwise, switch there and click the Update button now.